-The following table compares TDA's ethnicity and gender percentages for 2006 to the state civilian workforce as reported by the Texas Workforce Commission Civil Rights Division.
+The following table compares TDA's ethnicity and gender percentages for 2008 to the state civilian workforce as reported by the Texas Workforce Commission Civil Rights Division1.
+(Civilian workforce data is not yet available for Fiscal Year 2009; therefore, Fiscal Year 2008 is used.)